Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 - explores safely without violating invariants, and
 - evolves structure as uncertainty changes.

-Our core design principle is entity‑first, physics‑grounded coordination: modules expose order parameters and energies; the coordinator relaxes the global free energy with null‑space exploration, stability guards, and non‑local corrections.
+Our core design principle is modular‑first, physics‑grounded coordination: modules expose order parameters and energies; the coordinator relaxes the global free energy with null‑space exploration, stability guards, and non‑local corrections.

 ---